markmac99/ukmon-pitools/docs/shellScripts.rst

 Shell Scripts
 =============
-There are two scripts, one to monitor the live datastream and send files to ukmon-live, the other to refresh the toolset each night and make sure the security keys are up to date.
+There are two scripts, one to monitor the live datastream and send files to the livestream, the other to refresh the toolset each night and make sure the security keys are up to date.
 A few other files are either created or installed, these are described below.